-31. Award Process
+26. Award Process

 - a.
-For procurements under £25,000 consult the SPT only if formally advertised in accordance with sections 25, 26 and 27 above. - b.
-The award process for all contracts over £25,000 including all concessions of any value is the responsibility of the SPT who will ensure that unsuccessful and successful letter(s) are issued to the relevant suppliers. - c.
+The award process for all contracts over £30,000 including all PSR contracts and concessions of any value is the responsibility of the SPT who will ensure that the relevant unsuccessful and successful letter(s) are issued to the relevant suppliers. - b.
 The SPT is responsible for ensuring: - i.
-The mandatory standstill period of a minimum of 10 calendar days is observed here applicable for above threshold procurements.
+The mandatory standstill period of a minimum of 10 calendar days is observed here applicable for above threshold procurements. - ii.

-- ii.
 The relevant standstill letter(s) are issued to the successful and unsuccessful suppliers, giving the reasons for the decision and time to challenge the decision within the standstill period. - iii.
 No Officer of the council, other than those authorised from the SPT or Legal Services, should be in contact with the suppliers during the standstill period if applicable. - iv.
 That provided the standstill period, if applicable, has ended without challenge, the SPT will issue an award letter to the successful supplier(s).